 Before a stepparent adoption may be finalized, there will be an adoption hearing that must be attended by the custodial parent, the stepparent, and the child.
 If the child’s other parent is contesting the adoption, they will need to show up as well.
 It is important to bring copies of the forms that you have completed to the hearing, especially Adopt-210 and Adopt-215.
 If the judge approves the adoption, the adoption papers will be filed with the court, and the adoption will be formalized.
 The court will also provide you with a certified copy of the Order of Adoption.Discuss a Stepparent Adoption with a San Diego Attorney

 A stepparent adoption may be an extremely rewarding experience.
 If you are a stepparent looking to officially adopt your stepchild, you need to speak to an experienced child custody attorney who can help.
 We understand the nuances of this area of law and can put our knowledge to use in your case.
 San Diego stepparent adoption attorney Roseline D. Feral also assists prospective parents in Chula Vista, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, and Vista.
-To learn more about your legal rights and options, contact us online or call our office at 619-232-1010 for a free appointment.
+To learn more about your legal rights and options, contact us online or call our office at 619-232-1010 for an appointment.
 Alternatively, you can also reach Attorney Feral directly at 619-301-1191.